Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: A braided interpretation of bialgebras and Hopf modules

-We now show how to include the {groupoid} $^*\!\Bialg(\vect)$ of bialgebras and bialgebra \underline{iso}morphisms in~$\vect$ into the {groupoid} of {bipointed} rank~$2$ braided systems in~$\vect$, taking inspiration from what was done in Theorem~\ref{thm:UAA} for UAAs and {pointed} rank~$1$ systems.
+We now include the groupoid $^*\!\Bialg(\vect)$ of bialgebras and bialgebra isomorphisms in~$\vect$ into the groupoid of bipointed rank~$2$ braided systems in~$\vect$, taking inspiration from the pointed rank~$1$ system interpretation of UAAs (Theorem~\ref{thm:UAA}).